 1. County Contributions.
-A County safety employee in the Law Enforcement Unit hired after June 25, 1992, who did not transfer from another public agency that paid a portion or all of the required employee retirement contribution to the applicable retirement system, shall pay the entire required employee's contribution to PERS for the first three (3) years (6,240 hours) of continuous service.
+A County safety employee in the Law Enforcement Unit hired after June 25, 1992 shall pay the entire required employee's contribution to PERS for the first three (3) years (6,240 hours) of continuous service.
 Thereafter, the County shall pay the entire portion of the employee's required contribution not to exceed 9% of the employee's compensation earnable.
 Continuous service shall mean the continuing service of a regular or seasonal employee in a continuing payroll status, without interruption, except for authorized leaves of absence.

-For sworn peace officers, as described in Section 830.1 of the Penal Code, who were also sworn peace officers immediately prior to their transfer from another public agency that paid some or all of the employee's required retirement contribution to the applicable retirement system, during each month of the first three (3) years of continuous service with the County, as described above, the County shall pay that portion of an employee's required retirement contribution equal to the difference between the employee's required contribution and the amount, if any, the employee paid to the retirement system during the last month of their previous employment.
+For sworn peace officers, as described in Section 830.1(a) of the Penal Code, who were also sworn peace officers immediately prior to their transfer from another California public agency that paid some or all of the employee's required retirement contribution to the applicable retirement system, during each month of the first three (3) years of continuous service or credit with the County, as described above, the County shall pay that portion of an employee's required retirement contribution equal to the difference between the employee's required contribution and the amount, if any, the employee paid to the retirement system during the last month of their previous employment.
 For example, if an employee paid no part of the required employee retirement contribution during the last month of their previous employment, the County shall pay the entire amount of the required employee contribution not to exceed 9% of the employee's compensation earnable.
-After completion of three (3) years continuous service with the County, as described above, the County shall pay the entire portion of the employee's required contribution.
+After completion of three (3) years continuous service with the County, as described above, the County shall pay the entire portion of the employee's required contribution entited employee's compensation earnable.
+After completion of three (3) years continuous service with the County, as described above, the County shall pay the entire portion of the employee's required contribution, not to exceed 9% of the employee's required contribution, not to exceed 9% of the employee's required contribution, not to exceed 9% of the employee's required contribution, not to exceed 9% of the employee's required contribution, not to exceed 9% of the employee's required contribution, not to exceed 9% of the employee's required contribution, not to exceed 9% of the employee's compensation earnable.